-Minnesota's Angel Loan Fund Program (ALF) provides an additional funding option for businesses certified (or could have been certified) to participate in Minnesota's Angel Tax Credit Program.
+Minnesota's Angel Loan Fund Program (ALF) provided an additional funding option for businesses certified (or could have been certified) to participate in Minnesota's Angel Tax Credit Program.
 The fund has allocated all available program dollars and is no longer accepting applications.

-The program provides a direct loan for 10 percent of the total amount of equity investment received in the business' approved funding round.
+The program provided a direct loan for 10 percent of the total amount of equity investment received in the business' approved funding round.
 Only one loan may be issued to each business for the duration of the ALF.
 At least one equity investment must be made by an investor that is both certified by the MN Angel Tax Credit Program (or could have been certified) and qualified as an Accredited Investor per the U.S. Securities and Exchange Commission under Rule 501 of Regulation D. However, the total equity investment attained for the round is not exclusive to investments made to meet the requirements of the Angel Tax Credit Program.

 Businesses certified to participate in the Angel Tax Credit Program during any of the program years with fewer than 500 employees.

 Funds may be used for start-up costs, working capital, business acquisitions and expansions, franchise financing, equipment loans, inventory financing, construction, and commercial, non-passive real estate acquisitions.

 10 percent of equity raised after program enrollment; $20,000 minimum loan amount, $250,000 maximum.

 Zero-percent interest, seven-year term, non-recourse, deferred, with a balloon.
 If the business is sold during the term, business will submit risk mitigation fee compensation equal to 30 percent of the original loan principal.